NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 	- Save schemas for the end

 (Will use a super secret tool to help with some of this!)

+## XML Schema in a Nutshell

+#todo Add a quick description of the relationship between XML instance documents and XML Schema as well as the same for JSON.
+Add small diagram with small snippets of each.

 ___

 ![Mapping](IEPD_Process_Graphics/Process_Artifacts_2_scaled.png)